Daymar College - Clarksville Data & Information Overview

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
 At Daymar College - Clarksville, approximately 59% of students took out student loans averaging $2,923 a year.
 That adds up to $11,692 over four years for those students.

 The student loan default rate at Daymar College - Clarksville is 25.0%.
 Watch out!
 This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.

-How Much Money Do Daymar College - Clarksville Graduates Make?students who graduate from Daymar College - Clarksville with a bachelor's degree go on to jobs where they make an average salary of $23,500 in their early years.
+How Much Money Do Daymar College - Clarksville Graduates Make?bachelor's degree recipients from Daymar College - Clarksville make around $23,500 per year during the early years of their employment.
 Unfortunately, this is 41% less that the average college graduate's salary of $39,802 per year.
 However, graduates in your major field may make more.

 Location of Daymar College - Clarksville